 A look into Nigeria’s recruitment landscape

 Instead of finding long-lasting solutions to rising unemployment, the recruitment challenges in Nigeria were often resolved with knee-jerk approaches, like, providing temporary jobs.
 Inconsistent and conflicting public policies on employment further worsens the unemployment situation.
-Without identifying and addressing the factors causing the mayhem, Nigeria will be unable to solve its unemployment challenges.
-The country, therefore, needs an urgent and lasting solution to counter its unemployment challenges.
+Without identifying and addressing the factors causing the mayhem, and will be unable to solve its unemployment challenges in Nigeria.
+Therefore, needs an urgent and lasting solution to counter its unemployment challenges in Nigeria.

 Recruitment challenges in Nigeria

 1. The employability gap

 Owing to Nigeria’s slow job growth, the number of job seekers outnumbers the number of available jobs immensely.
 In 2018 alone, Nigeria’s job creation rose to 450,000 jobs as a limited offset for job losses in the previous year; but the number was significantly dwarfed by the 1.8 million young people that entered the job market.
 More recently, in 2020 there was an alarming rise in the unemployment rate from 27.1% in Quarter 2 of the year to 33.3% in the fourth quarter which are reason for the recruitment challenges in Nigeria.